 Life Savers (cut in half)

-Using the royal icing as an edible glue, stick together all of the ingredients.
+2. Using the icing as an edible glue, stick together all of the ingredients.
 Begin with the tic toc on the bottom, marshmallow, and then freckle, finishing off by sticking a life saver halve on the side of the marshmallow for the handle.

 Perfect for parties or a project for an afternoon in the kitchen.